Write in style. Use the University Editorial Style Guide to produce concise and consistent content.

 Wright Theater (on second reference: theater)

-UB Retired Faculty Lounge (on second reference: lounge)
+Retired Faculty Lounge (on second reference: lounge)

 User Research Lab